 A polished alloy Campagnolo Potenza groupset acknowledges the heritage of the bike, 32 spoke record hubs with TB14 polished box section rims contribute to the retro look.
 I’ve sourced a new Selle Italia Turbo seat and a very nice vintage Campagnolo seat post.
 White bar tape and cables on the period correct handlebars, and this bike should look much as it did back in the day, but with all the benefits of modern technology.
 Handling of these bikes was legendary, should be better on the wider rims and modern rubber.

 The frame restoration and updates were successful, the Rossin reborn as a comfortable, confident and great looking ride, and ready for the next few decades of service.
-The engine is unlikely to extract the last drop of performance from it these days, but it is a lovely thing for a long ride in the hills once again.
+The engine is unlikely to extract the last drop of performance from it these days, but it is a lovely thing for a long ride once again.

 The craftsmen entrusted with the restoration have both done exceptional work and been fantastic to work with.
 If you are in the area and have something in mind for your ride, definitely have a chat.